liamjameswatson/horiseon-website/README.md

 This repo was made for making a website available to a wider audience in line with accessiblity standards.
 By adding semantic elements, it is now more readable to web browsers, thereby increasing the site's SEO value.
 In addition I have consolidated the css selectors (following the DRY principle), and added comments, to make further coding changes easier.

-Even though the website itself looks exactly the same, it should now be more accessible, and the code easier to read for future developers.
+_Note: even though the website itself looks exactly the same, it should now be more accessible, and the code easier to read for future developers._

 ## Usage